 Driving your own Third-Country-Vehicle in a guided group through CHINA is compulsory and costly as explained.
 Nevertheless we decided for a small costly but flexible group of 2 vehicles and 4 people plus guide 24h/7d.

-We met our travel mates at a guesthouse in Osh.
-After some repairs and shopping plus a Good Bye Dinner in Osh together with other Austrian traveller fellows we started and aligned Pamir on classic Silk Road droving to Irkeshtam Border.
+We met Austrian/Swisstravel mates at a guesthouse in Osh.
+After some repairs and shopping plus a Good Bye Dinner in Osh together we started aligning Pamir on classic Silk Road driving to Irkeshtam Border.

 Chinas Silk Road thru Xingjiang